paasmaker/paasmaker/documentation/source/user-howto-php-ttrss.rst

 ..
 WARNING::
 	The schema loader here currently can't detect between "no schema" and "unable to connect to the database".
 If it is not loading the schema, check the prepare logs to make sure it could connect.
-If you're using Postgres, be sure to carefully edit the configuration file as per the comments, as the connection hostname for MySQL and Postgres is different.

 File layout
 -----------